JBlocklove/remarkable-daily-pdf/README.md

 ### To Do
  - [ ] Make scripts more generic so that a range of different sources can be used
     - [ ] Create a list of supported sources for easier use, especially focusing on free ones
+ - [ ] Figure out the NYT pdf naming structure for the non-newspaper print versions so you can get the puzzle without the previous day's answers
  - [ ] Improve this documentation

 ---